JurajZelman/airl-market-making/README.md

 ## Installation

 In order to run the code, we recommend you to install [`pyenv`](https://github.com/pyenv/pyenv) (for managing Python versions) and [`poetry`](https://python-poetry.org/) (for managing dependencies) or alternative management tools.
-The project can be then installed in the following way:
+The project can be installed as follows:

 1. Clone and cd into the repository: